 When should you strength train and how often?

 As you advance throughout your strength training sessions, continue doing the same compound lifts, but add additional weight.
 You can also mix up your exercises and repetitions.
-Do what feels comfortable at this point but still continue to challenge yourself a little, and make those muscles work!
+Do what feels comfortable at this point but continue to challenge yourself a little, and make those muscles work.

 As for when it is best to strength train, it depends on how you feel.
-Some people find it best to work out first thing on an empty stomach, while others need some fuel behind them.
+Some people find it best to work out first thing on an empty stomach, while others need some fuel beforehand.

 Either way, carbohydrates are your best bet before a workout.
-Either a portion of slow-release carbs for dinner, such as wholegrain rice or wholemeal pasta, and/or a portion of carbs an hour or two before you train.
-This could be something like a bowl of oats in the morning before a mid-morning workout, or in the afternoon before an evening workout.
+Either a portion of slow-release carbs for dinner, such as wholegrain rice or wholemeal pasta, or a portion of carbs an hour or two before you train.
+This could be something like a bowl of oats in the morning before a mid-morning workout or in the afternoon before an evening workout.

 How to strength train at home without equipment

-There are a number of exercises you can do at home using your own bodyweight.
+There are several exercises you can do at home using your body weight.
 Or, you can add more resistance in the form of dumbbells or heavy household items.